dfinity/wg-identity-authentication/topics/proxied_canister_calls.md

     // Request id of the call that was made by the IDP front-end.
     // See https://internetcomputer.org/docs/current/references/ic-interface-spec/#request-id
     requestId: Uint8Array;
-    // principal derived from the relying party origin for the identity used to make the proxy call principal?: string;
   }
   ```